0Rick0/Fontys-DS-GCD/Missing Data.md

 The `What do you think the average income for the class with be in ten years’ time?` column is violating accuracy.
 Everyone is entering it in a different format and it is not clear how to interpret it.

-And `What subject are you majoring in?` and `What is your nationality?` is missing uniformity again.
+And `What subject are you majoring in?` and `What is your nationality?` is missing consistency and uniformity again.
 Everyone is entering their major differently.
 Think like capitalisation and format.